 Microlearning Benefit #4 – Microlearning makes learning fun

 People like learning new things.
 But they don’t like being told to do so.
 If your course involves sitting someone down in front of a long, boring video or presentation and then asking questions, you won’t achieve the results you want.
 But if you make microlessons interactive, gamified and even competitive, you’ll have people learning without realising they’re doing it.
 And this makes for far better information retention.
 It’s one of the major benefits of microlearning.

 A major issue with large courses and lessons is that if something small changes (and it could be something tiny) then your entire course can instantly feel out of date.
 Changing it could involve all manner of costs associated with research and production – especially if you outsource your content.
-This is naturally much easier to fix if your course consists of much-smaller components.
+This is naturally much easier to fix if your microlearning courses consist of much smaller components.

 If you have a large course and it uses large, digital, multimedia files then actually getting the course to your learners can be tricky.
 Internet infrastructure is always fragmented with bottlenecks everywhere.
 Even on a corporate LAN that’s based upon optic fibre, multiple users accessing multiple files can clog up a network.
 If you’re sending courses to individual mailboxes, version tracking can become unwieldy and so can storage.
 Even if you make the best use of cloud storage, all of your learners still potentially need to access large files wherever they are.
 Microlearning lends itself to smaller file sizes and the associated microlessons rarely need to be downloaded in one go.

 Microlearning Benefit #7 – Microlearning courses are quicker to complete

 Simply being able to approach a course one small step at a time removes barriers for learners to start the course – they don’t have to find a considerable amount of time in their (potentially busy) schedules to sit down and get on with it.
 With microlearning they can complete small lessons whenever they have some spare time.